 Many casual observers get hooked on amateur astronomy after a first look at Saturn through a telescope.
 More than a few have looked through my small refractor on a night of good seeing and asked of Saturn, “Is it real?”

 Oh, it’s real, all right.
 And incredibly beautiful… the color, the proportions, the apparent 3D perspective of this grand icy world.
 It is arguably the finest sight accessible with a small telescope.
-The planet reached opposition on June 15, 2017 and will remain bright and large in a telescope over the next few months.
+The planet reaches opposition on August 27, 2023 and will remain bright and large in a telescope over the next few months.
 Here’s how to find it and see it in a small telescope.